HERE ARE SOME OF THE MOST FREQUENTLY ASKED QUESTIONS ABOUT OUR SERVICES AND THE INDUSTRY WE WORK IN.

 Is there any cost to change to a new supplier?

-It is a free service for our customers as we are getting paid by the individual suppliers.
+It is a free service for our customers.

 How long does it take to transfer to another supplier?